caspervg/aggr/README.md

 # Aggr

 ## Description
 This repository contains the Java and Spark components of the Aggr project, as well as a Docker-Compose file which combines all the backend components.
+Available on DockerHub: [caspervg/aggr](https://hub.docker.com/r/caspervg/aggr/)

 Implemented by Casper Van Gheluwe (UGent) during the summer of 2016, as part of an internship at TenForce.